MercersKitchen/BYOD/README.md

 6. Windows Update (repeat as necessary)
   - Common Error: time settings
-  - May need to delete Update Contents, see note below .
-Windows Settings and Tasks
+  - May need to delete Update Contents, see note below
-.
-Install additional programs as needed (copy all .exe files to Downloads Folder first using USB)
+7. Windows Settings and Tasks
-  - See Program List .txt
+8. Install additional software as needed (copy all .exe files to Downloads Folder first using USB)
-.
+  - May need to create a Software Installation Folder and USB Key

 Reminder: machine may need multiple restarts